josegabrielguerrero26/WEBAPI/readme.md

+# Contacts API
-This is the first app created for this class
+This is the first app created with mongodb.

-HOW to run it
+## Instructions to run application

-Run npm install from the backend folder in the terminal.
+- Run npm install in the terminal

-    npm start
+- npm start